dstuessy/tuck/README.md

 # Tuck

-Install (tuck) folder of binaries in your Gnome environment.
+Install (tuck) folder of binaries in your GNOME environment.

-Nothing more than a script to prepare an application for use on a Gnome environment.
-It copies the folder to `/opt`, creates a sym link in `/usr/local/bin`, then finally sets up a file for gnome application menus in `/usr/share/applications`.
+Nothing more than a script to prepare an application for use on a GNOME environment.
+It copies the folder to `/opt`, creates a sym link in `/usr/local/bin`, then finally sets up a file for GNOME application menus in `/usr/share/applications`.

 **Note:** This is a hardcoded implementation.
 Configurability coming soon.